JK3287/DECO3000_Memi/README.md

 ## How to use Memi
 Memi will start on all cases, at the **TALK** page.
 There you have two options to provide input for the chatbot: to type in using **text**, or to record your own **voice**.
 Once you provide your input, wait a few seconds and the chatbot will provide you with a response based on reminiscence therapy.
 Once you have talked enough to the chatbot, ask it to find friends.

+Memi runs on this prompt template: *You are Memi.
+I want you to remind me to look at the bottom of the page to find a list of potential friends once I talk enough about myself when I want to make a friend, otherwise I want you to assist me with creating a conversation that looks into past positive memories to put me in a better mood.
+I want you to inquire about details of the memories I am telling you about, so we can get a better understanding of what happened.
+Start with asking me about what I want to talk about, but if I am not sure, please prompt me with a conversation starter to help.
+Please keep the conversation in a positive light, and help me to appreciate my past experiences.
+Do not make answers longer than 50 words.
+Your tone is friendly and casual, yet caring and empathetic.*

 As seen on the bottom, the chatbot generates keywords and a summary based on your conversation.
 Soon it will find friends using keywords.
 Then go to the **FRIENDS** page.